 Nancy Drew is yet another household name when it comes to female detectives – arguably even more so than Veronica Mars, because the Nancy Drew name spans generations.

-The character first appeared in the titular series of novels in the 1930s, and The CW’s Nancy Drew is the third series adaptation already.
+The character first appeared in the titular series of novels in the 1930s, and The CW’s Nancy Drew is the third book adaptation already.

 Here, Nancy Drew is both the heroine and the narrator, telling us the story of one year when, while taking a break from school following the loss of her mother, she becomes embroiled in a murder mystery involving a local socialite.